Deep Impact (spacecraft): Contact lost and end of mission

 On September 3, 2013, a mission update was posted to the EPOXI mission status website, stating "Communication with the spacecraft was lost some time between August 11 and August 14 ...
 The last communication was on August 8. ... the team on August 30 determined the cause of the problem.
 The team is now trying to determine how best to try to recover communication."

-On September 10, 2013, a Deep Impact mission status report explained that mission controllers believe the computers on the spacecraft are continuously rebooting themselves and so are unable to issue any commands to the vehicle's thrusters.
-As a result of this problem, communication with the spacecraft was explained to be more difficult, as the orientation of the vehicle's antennas is unknown.
-Additionally, the solar panels on the vehicle may no longer be positioned correctly for generating power.
+On September 10, 2013, a Deep Impact mission status report explained that mission controllers believed the computers on the spacecraft were continuously rebooting themselves and so were unable to issue any commands to the vehicle's thrusters.
+This was believed to make communication with the spacecraft more difficult because the orientation of the antennas was unknown.
+Additionally, the solar panels on the vehicle were unlikely to be positioned correctly for generating power.

-On September 20, 2013, NASA abandoned further attempts to contact the craft.
+On September 20, 2013, NASA abandoned further attempts to contact the spacecraft.
 According to chief scientist A'Hearn, the reason for the software malfunction was a Y2K-like problem.
-August 11, 2013, 00:38:49.6, was 232 tenth-seconds (deciseconds) from January 1, 2000, leading to speculation that a system on the craft tracked time in one-tenth second increments since January 1, 2000, and stored it in an unsigned 32-bit integer, which then overflowed at this time, similar to the Year 2038 problem.
+August 11, 2013, 00:38:49.6, was 232 tenth-seconds (deciseconds) from January 1, 2000, suggesting that a system on the craft tracked time in one-tenth second increments since January 1, 2000, and stored it in an unsigned 32-bit integer, which then overflowed at this time, similar to the Year 2038 problem.